How to make your own passport photos at home, from passport photo size to printing

 Make sure you have enough brightness to give the impression of being shot under bright light, like a flash.
 But don’t wash out details or blow highlights though.

-You can bring up the Levels palette by hitting Ctrl+L on the keyboard.
-Or go to Image > Adjustments > Levels.
+You can bring up the Levels palette by going to Image > Adjustments > Levels.
 Now bring the left and right markers under the histogram towards the centre to increase contrast, and move the centre marker for brightness.

-Make Your Own Passport Photos – Readying for print, passport photo size and passport photo dimensions
+Make Your Own Passport Photos – Readying for print, photo size and dimensions

 What size is a passport photo?
 Passport guidelines on passport photo size state that a passport photo should be 35mm wide and 45mm tall.
 Make a new file in PhotoShop (File > New) at this exact size, at 300dpi.